NonagonWorkshop/Octagon-Policy-Editor/README.md

 If you already have RootFS Disabled, then you are not required to run the Polygon RootFS Disabler.

+HEADS UP, PLEASE READ!
+A Policy Editor cannot re-enroll your device, re-enrollment happens through firmware based crap, bascily at a TMP Level, the only way that would happen is from running a completely different command mean't to enroll your device, or by doig it manually by clicking the obvious "enroll device" button when you first sign into your chromebook.
+Most Policy Editors can't even modify device level policies, and it is VERY VERY unlikely a Policy Editor would trigger an enrollment process.
+All a Policy Editor does is edit the Policy.json file / delete it and create a modified version.
+This for anyone that thinks a Policy Editor can enroll your device..

 >[!Warning]

  **WE ARE NOT RESPONSIBLE FOR ANY DAMAGES OR ISSUES THIS CAUSES TO YOUR DEVICE, NOR IS MERCURYWORKSHOP.**